cedarcode/cedarvim/README.md

 * Mouse/trackpad enabled in all modes by default
 * `<C-Up>` and `<C-Down>` to move text lines up and down easily, in both normal and visual modes
 * `*.swp` files kept in hidden location to avoid dirty directories
+* Persistent undo and redo.
+E.g. You can undo after closing and reopening vim.